1. Home

 See how much you can save with a new HVAC system from Palmetto

-Do I Have a Heat Pump or a Furnace?
+Do I have a heat pump or a furnace?

 There are a few ways you can tell if your home has a heat pump or a furnace.

 Indoors, with an electric heat pump, there is no gas line or venting needed with the air handler.
 If you have no gas or oil bill at all, you know you don’t have a gas or oil furnace.
 If you have a furnace, it will have a gas or oil line, and a vent pipe for exhaust.
+A heat pump will have heavier duty electrical wiring running to it and a PVC drain pipe for condensation runoff during the cooling season.

 See how much you can save with a new HVAC system from Palmetto